Pupil Premium &

-The strategy has an emphasis on providing ‘quality first teaching for all’.
+The strategy has an emphasis on providing ‘quality inclusive teaching for all’.
 This can be the single factor that makes the biggest difference for disadvantaged pupils.
 This is supported by Sutton Trust research and the EEF (Education Endowment Foundation).
 There is the ‘targeted support’ for pupils who have specific barriers to their learning and progress that, with a solution in place, could make significant gains in their learning.
-Finally ‘other approaches’ will be implemented that can help students access and enrich their education to a greater extent.
+Finally ‘wider strategies’ will be implemented that can help students access and enrich their education to a greater extent.
 Evidence, expertise and good practice is gained from the schools involvement in the RADY (Raising Attainment of Disadvantaged Youngsters) programme.

-Pupil Premium Grant for 2020/2021
+Pupil Premium Grant for 2021/2022

-Schools will receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years:
+Schools will receive £955 funding for each child registered as eligible for free school meals at any point in the last 6 years:

 A Pupil Premium Grant of £2345 is awarded for each looked after pupil defined by the Children Act 1989 as one who:

 · is in the care of, or provided with accommodation by an English local authority

 · have ceased to be looked after by a local authority in England and Wales because of adoption, a special guardianship order, a child arrangement order or a residence order.

 Schools are held accountable for the spending of these monies and performance tables will capture the achievement of disadvantaged students covered by the Pupil Premium.
 Stafford Manor High School is committed to providing effective resources and ensuring vital support is in place for our disadvantaged students to improve their academic outcomes.

-In 2020/2021 £151800 estimated - Click here to see the 2019-2021 planned spend
+2020/2021 PP Strategy Report - Click here to see the 2020-2021 PP planned spend

-In 2020/2021 £28,800 estimated - Click here to see the planned spend
+2020/2021 Recovery Premium - Click here to see the 2020-2021 RP planned spend